The Metis Nation, The MNO, and a Jarring Report On Identity

 Statements by MNC November 19, 2020: Tri-council says it’s not leaving Metis National Council, but stalemate continues

-Claims of ‘new’ Métis communities in Ontario rejected by MMF’s research document, February 3, 2021
+February 3, 2021 Claims of ‘new’ Métis communities in Ontario rejected by MMF’s research document

-February 5, 2021 Statement on the MNO “root ancestors” by Gail Morin, noted Metis genealogist of 30+ yrs and author of over 80 books
+February 5, 2021: Statement on the MNO “root ancestors” by Gail Morin, noted genealogist of Metis families for 30+ yrs and author of over 80 books

 “Like it or not the majority of MNO root ancestors are French Canadian, status or Non-status”